-CAMEROON Preparatory grant for National investment Framework (closed) 0.54 WB & AFD Closed (2016- 2020) 0.54 0.5 (by WB) EQUATORIAL GUINEA Preparatory grant for National investment Framework (closed) 1.087 FAO Closed (2017- 2020) 1.087 1.087 CENTRAL AFRICAN REPUBLIC (1 active p Preparatory grant for National investment Framework (closed) 1 WB Closed 2017-2020) 1 1 Preparatory grant for policy dialogue and feasibility studies 0.7 AFD Approved in 2020 0.7 Sub-total CAR 1.7 1.7 1 REGIONAL Project short name MPTF Code Objectives Approved Budget Impl. org Approval date & duration Transferred 31 Spent 32 CPIC Conservation Initiative 131425 To unlock greater volumes of private finance for conservation investments in the Central African region via the Nature + Accelerator Fund to achieve 30-60,000 ha of deforested and degraded landscapes under restoration, and 10,000,000 ha of terrestrial, marine and coastal habitat with improved management integrating conservation and sustainable use of biodiversity at year 10.
+CAMEROON CAMEROON Preparatory grant for National investment Framework (closed) 0.54 30 WB & AFD Closed (2016- 2020) 0.54 0.5 (by WB) EQUATORIAL GUINEA Preparatory grant for National investment Framework (closed) 1.087 FAO Closed (2017- 2020) 1.087 1.087 CENTRAL AFRICAN REPUBLIC (1 active pr oject) Preparatory grant for National investment Framework (closed) 1 WB Closed 2017-2020) 1 1 Preparatory grant for policy dialogue and feasibility studies 0.7 AFD Approved in 2020 0.7 Sub-total CAR 1.7 1.7 1 REGIONAL Project short name MPTF Code Objectives 31 Approved Budget 32 Impl. org Approval date 33 & duration Transferred 34 Spent 35 CPIC Conservation Initiative 131425 To unlock greater volumes of private finance for conservation investments in the Central African region via the Nature+ Accelerator Fund to achieve 30-60,000 ha of deforested and degraded landscapes under restoration, and 10 million ha of terrestrial, marine and coastal habitat with improved management integrating conservation and sustainable use of biodiversity at year 10.
 7.5 IUCN Approved in 2021 3.7 2.1

-$^{27}$ Originally approved as 1 million dollars but the portion of the AFD grant was, in agreement with the Executive Board, not used and refunded to the Trust Fund
+$^{^{30}}$ Originally approved as 1 million dollars but the portion of the AFD grant was, in agreement with the Executive Board, not used and refunded to the Trust Fund

-&lt;sup>28 Numbered targets are provided as examples, and not exhaustive as not always defined at onset of projects
+31 Numbered targets are provided as examples, and not exhaustive as not always defined at onset of projects

-$^{30}$ Approval by FONAREDD Steering Committee marked with $^$ , approval by CAFI Executive Board marked with $^{}$
+33 Approval by FONAREDD Steering Committee marked with , approval by CAFI Executive Board marked with

-&lt;sup>31 M US\$.
+34 M US\$.
 In the DRC, these figures include the amount transferred by the FONAREDD to projects, whether or not they have been transferred.
-Amounts transferred from the FONAREDD to projects are available here: http://mptf.undp.org/factsheet/fund/3CD00 In M US\$ unless specified otherwise.
+Amounts transferred from the FONAREDD to projects are available here: http://mptf.undp.org/factsheet/fund/3CD00 35 In M US\$ unless specified otherwise.
 As of 31 December 2022.

-Study to assess recent trends and drivers of deforestation and forest degradation 123542 Agree on joint, Central-Africa adapted, replicable and transparent methodology with international and national partners based on cloud-based computing tools, and train stakeholders to use it Produce a land cover map for 2015 that responds to each country's definition of forests Calculate hectares of degraded and lost forests annually for 2015-2020 across the region Estimate frequency of observations of drivers associated with deforestation and degradation separately Further analyse trends, historical drivers (2000-2020) and socio-economic factors in pilot sites Develop tool to support land use planning processes 1.2 FAO Approved in July 2020 Revised duration: 24 months 1.2 1 Scaling-up investments (NGreen) 133946 Scaling-up Commercial investment in Deforestation-Free Central African Commodity Supply Chains 53 UNCDF &GREE N Approved in October 2022 Duration: 60 months 53 0 Innovative agriculture (prep) 131426 Feasibility study on innovative agriculture 0.5 One Acre Fund Approved in 2021 0.5 0.2 Innovative agriculture (prep) 131427 Feasibility study on innovative agriculture 0.43 Farm Africa Approved in 2021 0.43 0.39 Sub -total regional 62.6 58.8 0.6 Sub total - projects 358.2 CAFI SECRETARIAT CAFI Secretariat 48.6 UNDP 2015& 2021 32.6 12.2
+1 1 1 1

+Study to assess 123542 Agree on joint, Central-Africa adapted, replicable and 1.2 FAO Approved 1.2 1

+recent trends and transparent methodology with international and national in July

+drivers of partners based on cloud-based computing tools, and train 2020

+deforestation and stakeholders to use it.

+forest degradation • Produce a land cover map for 2015 that responds to each Revised

+country's definition of forests. duration:

+• Calculate hectares of degraded and lost forests annually for 2015-2020 across the region.
+24 months

+Estimate frequency of observations of drivers associated with

+deforestation and degradation separately.

+• Further analyze trends, historical drivers (2000-2020) and

+socio-economic factors in pilot sites.

+Develop tool to support land use planning processes.

+Scaling-up 133946 Scaling-up Commercial investment in Deforestation-Free Central 53 UNCDF Approved 53 0

+investments (with African Commodity Supply Chains in October

+UNCDF and &Gree 2022

+&Green Fund) n Fund

+Duration:

+60 months

+Innovative 131426 Feasibility study on innovative agriculture 0.5 One Approved 0.5 0.2

+agriculture (prep) Acre in 2021

+Fund

+Innovative 131427 Feasibility study on innovative agriculture 0.43 Farm Approved 0.43 0.39

+agriculture (prep) 151427 reasibility study on milovative agriculture 0.45 Africa in 2021 0.43 0.59

+agriculture (prep) AITICa 111 2021

+Sub -total regional 62.6 58.8 0.6

+Sub total - projects 358.2

+CAFI SECRETARIAT

+CAFI Secretariat 48.6 UNDP 2015& 32.6 12.2

+2021

+· - - -